judaicadh/judaicadh/_posts/2017-12-01-scribes-of-the-cairo-geniza.markdown

-  the Cairo Genizah at the University of Haifa.<br/> Image Partners: Taylor-Schechter Genizah Research Unit at Cambridge University Library, The Library of the Jewish Theological Seminary, University of Pennsylvania Libraries, The University of Manchester Library, The Bodleian Libraries at the University of Oxford, Columbia University Libraries'
+  the Cairo Genizah at the University of Haifa.<br/> Image Partners: Taylor-Schechter Genizah Research Unit at Cambridge University Library, The Library of the Jewish Theological Seminary, University of Pennsylvania Libraries, The University of Manchester Library, The Bodleian Libraries at the University of Oxford, Columbia University Libraries, National Library of Israel'
-description: 'We are the recipients of an in kind grant from the Zooniverse to transcribe pre-modern and medieval manuscript fragments from the Cairo Geniza.
+description: We are the recipients of an in kind grant from the Zooniverse to transcribe pre-modern and medieval manuscript fragments from the Cairo Geniza.
 Zooniverse is a non-profit crowdsourcing platform that has over 1.5 million 'citizen scientists' who will help to work on transcribing these fragments.
 The in-kind grant is part